stageor/Projects/README.md

 # Excel Automation Demo (Browser + JS)

-A lightweight, standalone HTML and JavaScript page that replicates common Excel automation tasks directly in the browser, with no installation needed.
+A lightweight, standalone HTML and JavaScript page that replicates common Excel automation tasks directly in the browser, eliminating the need for any installation.

 Great for: